cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### 3. Get your cloudName, apiKey and apiSecret 🤫

-Cloudinary offers a generous free tier which is more than enough to bootstrap projects.
+Cloudinary offers you a generous free tier, more than enough to bootstrap projects.
 Get your cloudName, apiKey and apiSecret from your [cloudinary console](https://cloudinary.com/console/) when you sign up at [Cloudinary.com](https://cloudinary.com).

 ### 4. Use .env.development 🔑